HeathNYU/Platoon-Source-SDK-Base-2013-Multiplayer-Mod/README.md

-Hi, I’m @HeathNYU, and welcome to my GitHub repository.
+Hi, I’m @HeathNYU, and welcome to my GitHub page.

-This repository has the following contents:
+This account currently has the following repositories:

 Project Showcase:
 1. Minecraft Inventory System Replica in Java